wp-plugins/wordpress-mobile-edition/README.txt

 = How do I customize the display of the mobile interface? =

-The contents of the Carrington-mobile folder are a standard WordPress theme.
+The contents of the carrington-mobile folder are a standard WordPress theme.
 Any changes you make there will affect the display of the mobile interface.

 == Examples ==